tiyn/larbs/README.md

 ## Tests

-This script will be regularly checked for correctness.
+This script will be checked for correctness on important changes.
 Testing system is a Virtual Machine inside Proxmox or a Lenovo Thinkpad X220 occasionally other systems are used (they all use my described guide for a basic installation).